Hq-Z/zOPT/README.md

 Here we previde the source code and instructions to built up the zOPT system.
 For sample data from the system, we provide them here, https://sourceforge.net/projects/zopt-tomography-reconstruction.
-This data is a bright field OPT tomography data recorded by our zOPT setup and it can be used to verify the algorithms for zOPT tomography reconstruction.
+This is a bright field OPT tomography data recorded by our zOPT setup and it can be used to verify the algorithms for zOPT tomography reconstruction.